 Through RAMP’s work with clinicians, community and health advocates, local asthma coalitions, and other stakeholders, RAMP has developed policy priorities that reflect the need to comprehensively address clinical and environmental dimensions of asthma.
-Priority areas include clinical care, outdoor air quality, housing, and school and childcare settings.
+Priority areas include clinical care, outdoor air quality, housing, and schools.
 RAMP’s priorities for influencing and shaping local, regional, and state level policies in each area are outlined below.

 Access to appropriate clinical care is vital to addressing the problem of asthma.
-Unmanaged asthma can lead to increased incidence of attacks, more frequent visits to emergency departments, lost school and work days, and at its worst, uncontrolled asthma can lead to death.
-Assuring quality, culturally appropriate care is a necessary step to help those with asthma lead normal and productive lives.
+Poorly controlled asthma can lead to increased incidence of attacks, more frequent visits to emergency departments, lost school and work days, and at its worst, uncontrolled asthma can lead to death.
+Assuring quality, culturally appropriate care is a necessary step to help those with asthma lead healthy and productive lives.
 Priorities include:

 - Promoting implementation of the NHLBI guidelines on the management of asthma.

 - Promoting access to quality health care and culturally competent care that includes support for self-management of asthma.

 - Promoting home visitation approaches that address both clinical management and environmental prevention of asthma.

 - Implementing new opportunities within health care reform, including preventive services, the “health home” model, and health impact bonds.

 The vast majority of Californians (almost 80%) live in areas that fail to meet the state’s health-based air quality standards.
 The problem affects low-income communities and communities of color disproportionately because these groups tend to live in areas where air pollution is worse.
 Outdoor air pollution has been linked to both the development of asthma and exacerbation of existing asthma.